 Nutritional Interventions

 The foods you eat directly influence both cortisol levels and gut health.
-A 2023 study in Nutrients found that anti-inflammatory nourishment patterns rich in omega-3 fatty acids, polyphenols, and fiber could reduce cortisol levels by up to 23% in just eight weeks.
+Research indicates that anti-inflammatory nourishment patterns rich in omega-3 fatty acids, polyphenols, and fiber can significantly reduce cortisol levels.

 Key nutritional strategies:

-• Include omega-3 fatty acids: Wild-caught fish, walnuts, seaweed, and flaxseeds reduce inflammation
+- Include omega-3 fatty acids: Wild-caught fish, walnuts, and flaxseeds reduce inflammation

 Stress Management Techniques

 Research shows that mind-body practices can directly influence epigenetic expression.
-A landmark 2024 study in Psychoneuroendocrinology found that eight weeks of meditation practice altered methylation patterns in genes related to inflammation and stress response.
+Studies have found that meditation practice can alter methylation patterns in genes related to inflammation and stress response.

 Evidence-based approaches:

-• Deep breathing: Just 5-10 minutes of diaphragmatic breathing can reduce cortisol by up to 15%
+- Deep breathing: Just 5-10 minutes of diaphragmatic breathing can significantly reduce cortisol

-• Sleep optimization: Poor sleep increases cortisol by up to 45% the following evening
+- Sleep optimization: Poor sleep can dramatically increase cortisol the following evening

 Targeted Supplementation